 - A Phoenix to Sedona Drive: What to See on Your Trip

 - The Best Things to Do in Sedona

 Day 6: The Grand Canyon

 Sure to be one of the highlights of your road trip from California to Arizona is the world famous Grand Canyon National Park.
-Enter the park as early as possible, before the crowds, so you can enjoy this natural wonder in silence.
+Just a two hour drive from Sedona, enter the park as early as possible, before the crowds, so you can enjoy this natural wonder in silence.

-I vividly remember the first time I saw the Grand Canyon; my best friend and I spent New Years Day in the park on a trip where exactly zero things went as planned.
+I vividly remember the first time I saw the Grand Canyon.
+One of my good friends and I spent New Years Day here on a trip where exactly zero things went as planned.
 Actually, we wouldn’t have seen the Grand Canyon on the original itinerary, so we were not sad that everything went haywire.